solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 possible so that we can focus on the complex part of interacting with Solana accounts.
 You can, and should, do better for a production application.

-With that out of the way, let’s create a static property `accounts` of type `web3.PublicKey[]`, a static function `prefetchAccounts(connection: web3.Connection)`, and a static function `fetchPage(connection: web3.Connection, page: number, perPage: number): Promise<Array<Movie>>`.
+With that out of the way, let's create a static property `accounts` of type `web3.PublicKey[]`, a static function `prefetchAccounts(connection: web3.Connection)`, and a static function `fetchPage(connection: web3.Connection, page: number, perPage: number): Promise<Array<Movie>>`.
-You’ll also need to import `@solana/web3.js` and `Movie`.
+You'll also need to import `@solana/web3.js` and `Movie`.

 ```tsx
 import { Connection, PublicKey, AccountInfo } from "@solana/web3.js";